society-for-the-blind/slate2-proposal/slate2_proposal.md

 \newpage
-I. Executive Summary
+1 Executive Summary
 ====================

 \newpage
-II.
-Context
+2 Context
 ===========

-1. Disambiguation of database-related concepts and terms
+2.1 Disambiguation of database-related concepts and terms
 --------------------------------------------------------

 An agency-wide timesheet, represented as Microsoft Excel spreadsheet, will be used as an example to demonstrate database-related concepts.